Rohit Patil

 Rohit Raosaheb Patil (born 4 July 1999) is an Indian politician from Maharashtra.
 He is a first time member of the Maharashtra Legislative Assembly from Tasgaon-Kavathe Mahankal Assembly constituency in Sangli district representing Nationalist Congress Party (Sharadchandra Pawar) after winning the 2024 Maharashtra Legislative Assembly election.
 He became the youngest member of the legislative assembly.

 Early life and education

 Patil is from Tasgaon, Sangli district, Maharashtra.
-He is born to R. R. Patil, former deputy chief minister, and Suman Patil.
+He was born to R. R. Patil, former deputy chief minister, and Suman Patil.
 He completed his BBA at NMIMS, Mumbai.

 Career

 Patil made his electoral debut winning the 2024 Maharashtra Legislative Assembly election representing Nationalist Congress Party (SP) from Tasgaon-Kavathe Mahankal Assembly constituency.
 He polled 128,403 votes and defeated his nearest rival and former MP of Sangli, Sanjaykaka Patil of Nationalist Congress Party, by a margin of 27,644 votes.
 Sanjaykaka is an old foe of his father.